-Qimera will generate a profile for every visible Dynamic or Static surface in the current project.
+Qimera will generate a unique color-coded profile for every visible Dynamic or Static surface in the current project.
 If you don't want to see a profile plot, simply uncheck the surface in the Layers View.
 In the example above, the same surface was gridded twice, where one surface had the line data shifted down by 2 meters.

 In the 4D View, the profile draws as a draped line on the topmost surface with a vertical curtain that extends up to the minimum depth.
 White markers are also drawn at each segment endpoint.
 A single red marker appears along the plot correlating to the location of the cursor in the plot area of the Profile Dock.

 This button will change the color of the currently selected profile plot.

 Line Pattern Button

 This button will change the line pattern of the currently selected surface.
 If you click and hold the button, you will see a drop down list of the choices.
 If you simply click, it will cycle to the next line pattern.
 The choices are dots, dashed line, dot-dash line, dot-dot-dash line, and solid line.
 For more information, please see the section on the Time Series Multiplot.

 This button will compute the difference between 2 selected surfaces in the table view.
 Once you select the 2 surfaces, click on this button to generate a "Difference" plot.
 When you select the "Difference" entry from the table view, the Y scale will change for the plot showing you the vertical extents of the data.
 The difference scale can be set relative to the source data by selecting the newly created "Difference" profile and unchecking the 'Use Exaggerated Scale for Differences' profile menu item.

 Zoom Out Button

 If you have zoomed into an area of the plot, this button will zoom out to the extents of the currently viewed attributes.
 All attributes share the same time axis.